Summary

 Modiv Inc. holds a commanding position within the direct-to-consumer commercial real estate product industry.
 The Company invests, directly or indirectly, in income-producing properties located in the US, which are leased to creditworthy single tenants under long-term net leases.
 In a net lease system tenants need to pay a base monthly rental amount plus some portion of the property’s operating expenses, usually real estate taxes, insurance, and maintenance.
 As these assets are let out to a single tenant, they usually are of high quality, and are rented by multi-national companies like Starbucks or McDonalds, who occupy these properties under a net lease agreement.

 Modiv Inc. owns 44 net lease properties that are let out to almost 30 clients, with long-term lease agreements.
 These lease agreements generally specify a clause of committed rent increments, which ensure a steady revenue.
 Almost half of MDV's properties are rented out to companies operating in general retail, automobiles, and healthcare sectors.
-Around 55 percent of the portfolio is leased to investment grade credit rated tenants such as Kia Corporation (KSE:000270.KS), Sutter Health, Costco Wholesale Corporation (NYSE:COST), AvAir, FUJIFILM Holdings Corporation (NYSE:OTCPK:FUJIY), 3M Company (NYSE:MMM), Cummins Inc. (NYSE:CMI), Northrop Grumman Corporation (NYSE:NOC), Dollar General Corporation (NYSE:DG), etc.
+Around 55 percent of the portfolio is leased to investment grade credit rated tenants such as Kia Corporation (KSE:000270.KS), Sutter Health, Costco Wholesale Corporation (COST), AvAir, FUJIFILM Holdings Corporation (OTCPK:FUJIY), 3M Company (MMM), Cummins Inc. (CMI), Northrop Grumman Corporation (NOC), Dollar General Corporation (DG), etc.

 Modiv Inc. has various types of assets in diversified real estate segments such as office, hotel & hospitality, retail, industrial and self-storage.
 However, from last year, it has started reducing its office real estate portfolio and increasing its industrial property portfolio.
 During this year, MDV has sold multiple office properties and office exposure as part of total portfolio has come down from 35 percent to 30 percent during the past one year.
 On the other hand, MDV has acquired several industrial properties including a KIA dealership and the industrial exposure as part of total portfolio has gone up from 46 percent to 51 percent.
 The change in portfolio composition is expected to enhance the occupancy and revenue of this net lease REIT.